LANDLORD/TENANT EVICTIONS & DISPUTES

 (Landlord’s name, address and phone number)

-Common sense dictates using this proposed wording when issuing a 3-day notice to a residential tenant.
-In other words, there is no need to “reinvent the wheel.”
+Common sense dictates using this proposed wording in issuing 3 day notices to residential tenants.
+In other words “don’t reinvent the wheel.”

 Moreover, if technical compliance with Florida Statute §83 (i.e. a faulty 3-day notice) is not met by the landlord, you can expect to be paying the attorney’s fees and costs to the tenant and additionally their attorney, as Florida Statute §83 is a fee-shifting statute.
 This only raises the stakes higher for a Miami, Florida landlord.